Jonel Désiré

-Jonel Désiré (born 12 February 1997) is a Haitian professional footballer who plays as a striker for Armenian club Andranik and the Haiti national team.
+Jonel Désiré (born 12 February 1997) is a Haitian professional footballer who plays as a striker, most recently for Armenian club Van, and the Haiti national team.

 Career

 On 3 July 2018, Désiré signed a one-year contract, with the option of a second, with Armenian Premier League club Lori FC.

 On 18 July 2019, Lori FC announced that they had failed to negotiate a deal to keep Désiré in Armenia, and he returned to AS Mirebalais.

 On 31 August 2019, Lori announced the permanent signing of Désiré on a three-year contract for $60,000.

 On 8 August 2020, Désiré moved from Lori to fellow Armenian Premier League club FC Urartu.

 On 6 July 2022, Urartu announced that they had terminated their contract with Désiré by mutual agreement, with Olympiakos Nicosia announcing the singing of Désiré later the same day.
 In December 2022, Désiré left Olympiakos Nicosia citing personal reasons.
 On 11 January 2023, Désiré returned to the Armenian Premier League, signing for Pyunik.
 On 16 June 2023, Pyunik confirmed the departure of Désiré.

 On 16 January 2024, Armenian Premier League club Alashkert announced the signing of Désiré.

 On 16 July 2024, Telavi announced the return of Désiré.

 On 1 February 2025, West Armenia announced the signing of Désiré.

 On 4 August 2025, Désiré signed for Armenian First League club Andranik.

+On 5 February 2026, Désiré returned to the Armenian Premier League, signing for Van.
+On 4 July 2026, Van announced that Désiré had left the club after his contract had expired.